 Some training at the Foreign Service Institute (FSI) may be cancelled.
 Please check FSI's website for information on specific courses.
-Training at other locations previously scheduled, funded, and implemented by other Department entities operating under Chapter 1 may continue as planned.
+Training at other locations previously scheduled, funded, and implemented by other Department entities operating in accordance with Section C, Chapter 1 may continue as planned.
 However, new training should not be scheduled.